tomysshadow/YAMosse/README.md

 You will know when GPU Acceleration is enabled and working correctly because "GPU Acceleration Enabled" will appear in the Log textbox whenever you perform a YAMScan.
 If you still can't get GPU Acceleration to work, try running YAMosse with a console by opening `yamosse_console.py`.
 Then you will be able to see Tensorflow's more verbose error logs, which could reveal the problem.

-## Why does Silence still appear in the results, even though the Background Noise Volume is not set to zero?

-Silence is just one of the classes of sound that the YAMNet model can recognize like any other, and it is technically independent of the current volume level.
-In practice, if you're seeing Silence a lot but don't want to, you should either raise the Background Noise Volume more or just deselect it from the Classes list so it'll never be used (it's class #440 in the list.)

 ## What does Calibration do?

 The YAMNet model's scores are [not calibrated,](https://groups.google.com/g/audioset-users/c/pRDX6AkaM1s/m/jUYXb4JvAQAJ) meaning that when comparing directly between the scores for one class or another, it may appear to be overconfident about particular sounds or underconfident about others.
 By clicking the Calibrate button near the Classes list, you can set a percentage to multiply all scores by for a particular class.
 This allows you to make the model more or less confident about particular sounds.
 For example, if you turn up the setting for Animal to 200%, then when the model identifies a sound as an animal sound, it will be two times more confident that it is an animal than usual.

 This is particularly useful for the Confidence Scores mode, if you want to find multiple sound classes but are getting a lot of false positives for one particular class.

-## How do I get a single guess for an entire file?

-If you just want to get one guess for what sound is contained in a short sound clip, use the Top Ranked identification (set to identify only 1 class,) then set the Timespan to zero on the Advanced tab.

-Alternatively, under Timespan you can check the Span All box.
-Then, any sound that ever appears in the Top Ranked at any point throughout the sound file will be listed, which will provide a bit more nuanced detail while still collapsing everything to one result.

 ## Why do scans appear to start slow, then get faster over time?